 I may be a retired programmer, but I’m still writing programs.
-I wrote my first program for an IBM 650, a small (for that time) computer with tubes not transistors.
+I wrote my first program in 1979 for an IBM 650, a small (for that time) computer with tubes not transistors.
 It had a 4,000 ten digit word memory.
 Since then, most of my programming has been on small systems.

 My interests include: